dujeonglee/basiclibrary/README.md

 basic data structure libraries for own study

 Performace analysis
+ - linked list and bstree do not have much room for performance improvement due to their simplicty.
+Therefore, I do not make analysis on linked list and bstree.<br>
- - avltree VS std::map: avltree shows dramatic performance against the conventional std::map.
-The results are as in the following.
+ - For avltree, it shows outstanding performance against the conventional std::map.
+The results are as in the following.<br>

     * PRIMITIVE type (unsigned char, unsigned short, ...)<br>
      : Sequential insert keys from 0 to 19999999<br>